fujidana/vscode-spec-command/README.md

 This extension contributes the follwing settings, which are configurable from the _Settings_ windw (`Ctrl+,`):

-* `spec-command.suggest.suppressMessages` - controls whether the explanatory text shown by IntelliSense features is hidden or truncated.
+* `spec-command.suggest.suppressMessages` - controls whether the explanatory text shown by IntelliSense features is suppressed or not.
 * `spec-command.suggest.codeSnippets` - provides a place to add code snippet templates that can include special placeholders for motor (`%MOT`) and counter (`%CNT`) mnemonics.
 Optionally, descriptive text can be appended after a hash sign (`#`).
 For detailed syntax including other placeholders and choices, read [Snippets in Visual Studio Code](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
 Examples are as follows (Snippets for `mv`, `mvr`, `umv`, `umvr`, `ascan`, `dscan`, `a2scan`, `d2scan`, `a3scan`, `d3scan`, `a4scan`, `d4scan`,  `a5scan`, `d5scan`, `mesh`, and `dmesh` are defined by the extension and thus, a user does not need to add them manually, except when he/she wants to override default snippet templates.):
   * `{"mv": "mv ${1%MOT} ${2:pos} # absolute move"}`
   * `{"d2scan": "d2scan ${1%MOT1} ${2:begin1} ${3:end1} ${4%MOT2} ${5:begin2} ${6:end2} ${7:steps} ${8:sec} # two-motor relative-position scan"}`
 * `spec-command.suggest.motors`, `spec-command.suggest.counters` - registers motor/counter mnemonics and  their explanatory texts as the keys and the values.
 They are used by IntelliSense features including code snippets above.
-* `spec-command.workspace.*` - controls the rule to scan files in workspace.
+* `spec-command.workspace.diagnoseProblems` - controls whther problems of files in workspaces are reported.
 * `spec-command.terminal.filePathPrefix` - specifies file path prefix used in "Run File in Active Terminal" command.

+The extension referred to the following built-in settings:

+* `files.associations`, `files.exclude`: file patterns to filter target files for symbol search in workspaces
+* `files.encoding`: text encoding used in opening files for symbol search in workspaces.

 Read [Visual Studio Code User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) for details about the _Settings_ window.